njfio/fluentcli_web_services/readme.md

 * The Rust community for their robust and efficient programming language
 * The Tauri team for their cross-platform application framework
 * All contributors who have helped shape and improve this project
+* The teams behind the various LLM providers for their powerful APIs

 For any questions, issues, or feature requests, please open an issue on the GitHub repository or contact the maintainers directly.